rkyzk/ims/README.md

 Manual Testing is documented [here](./documents/MANUAL-TESTING.md).

 ### Bugs
-1. 'getProductList' and 'getProduct' methods were not getting camel-cased variables from the DB.(filePath, updatedAt) I resolved the issue by adding the following line in application.properties.<br>
+1. 'getProductList' and 'getProduct' methods were not getting values stored in variables filePath and updatedAt.
+That happened because snake cased variables in postgreSQL were not converted into camel-cased variables.
+I resolved the issue by adding the following line in application.properties.<br>
 `mybatis.configuration.map-underscore-to-camel-case=true`

-2. Clicking 'clear' didn't clear the information on registration page.
+2. Sensitive data I wrote in application-local.properties were not imported in application.properties.
-I changed the code as follows, and the issue was resolved.<br>
+I was missing "${}" around the variables.
+I added it, and that solved the issue.

-3. After clicking 'cancel' on update page, success message 'The product has been updated' appeared after redirecting to the list page.
-I changed the code as follows in order to resolve the issue.<br>

-4. application.properties
-${}

-5. delete confirmation
+3. delete confirmation

 Things to fix:
 registration page